7 Ayurvedic Smoothie Recipes by Body Type

 - Small drizzle of maple syrup

-Method: Blend all ingredients at room temperature or slightly warm.
+Method: Blend everything at room temperature or slightly warm.

 Ayurvedic Smoothie Guidelines